cfpb/consumerfinance.gov/docs/deployment.md

 to specify a particular Python version from
 [Software Collections](https://www.softwarecollections.org/en/scls/?search=python).
 - put an 'environment.json' file in place, in your destination-dir
-- run django utilities like 'collectstatic' and 'migrate'
+- run Django utilities like 'collectstatic' and 'migrate'
 - update a symlink to point to the latest release
 - restart your WSGI server.